The Church celebrates the feast of Saint Frances Xavier Cabrini on Nov. 13. She was the first United States citizen to ever become a canonized saint!

-She chose the name St. Frances Xavier Cabrini after St. Francis Xavier, the missionary saint.
+She chose the name Frances Xavier Cabrini after Saint Francis Xavier, the missionary saint.

-The Missionary Sisters of the Sacred Heart of Jesus devote their lives to prayer, service and ministry.
+The Missionary Sisters of the Sacred Heart of Jesus devote their lives to prayer, service, and ministry.
 They serve the poor, marginalized, and the suffering.
-Click here to learn more about their work.

-The saint founded many different institutions in several different countries in order to serve human needs, including the poor, abandoned and marginalized.
-These facilities included orphanages, hospitals and schools.
+Saint Frances Xavier Cabrini founded many institutions in several different countries dedicated to serving human needs, including the poor, abandoned, and marginalized.
+These facilities included orphanages, hospitals, and schools.

-For obvious reasons, this Italian-born saint is the patroness of immigrants.
-St. Frances Xavier Cabrini immigrated to the United States at age 38, and became a citizen at age 59.
+This Italian-born saint is the patroness of immigrants.
+Saint Frances Xavier Cabrini immigrated to the United States at age 38 and became a citizen at age 59.

 She is also the patron saint of hospital administrators.

-St. Frances Cabrini was inducted into the National Women’s Hall of Fame in 1996.
-The women honored on this list are those who have made or make contributions that are of “national or global importance and of enduring value.”
+Saint Frances Cabrini was inducted into the National Women’s Hall of Fame in 1996.
+The women honored on this list are those who make contributions of “national or global importance and of enduring value.”

-8) There are three shrines in the United States dedicated to St. Frances Xavier Cabrini
+7. Three shrines in the United States are dedicated to Saint Frances Xavier Cabrini.

-Here some photos Caroline took while visiting the Mother Cabrini Shrine in Colorado!
+Here are photos from the Mother Cabrini Shrine in Golden, Colo.:

-This great saint once said, “I will go anywhere and do anything in order to communicate the love of Jesus to those who do not know Him or have forgotten Him.”
+“I will go anywhere and do anything in order to communicate the love of Jesus to those who do not know Him or have forgotten Him.” - Saint Francis Xavier Cabrini